 - Temple 860 – 21.145909, 94.883118 – Temple 860 is the busiest temple in a group that includes the two temples listed below.
 It’s also the easiest to climb, as the stairs are around the outside of the temple, and you don’t have to squish through a tight stairwell.
 This is probably why most tour groups end up here.

 - Temple 360 view – 21.145138, 94.882221 – Still busy, but definitely quieter than Temple 860.
 You’ll share the sunrise with 30 people or so, but it doesn’t seem to get tour groups.
 From our other sunrise spots, we could see that it was often close to the hot air balloon trajectory.
 It has a tight internal stairway to climb up.
 We were there for our first sunset in Bagan and though it was busy, it was a great start. *marked as closed as of January 2019 on maps.me*

 - Roof Open 12.18 – 21.145187, 94.8817 – The quietest of the last three temples listed, we saw people on this temple from neighbouring “Rooftop 360 view” but never climbed it ourselves.
-It is unlabelled on maps.me, but the coordinates will get you there!
+It may be busier now if the Temple 360 View is closed.

 Those are the temples we know of, let us know if you’ve climbed any others recently so we can add to our list!
 Alternatively, if you end up at one of these temples and find it closed let us know so we can keep this post up to date, and help as many people as possible have an amazing Bagan experience!